For this series of posts, we are focusing on those characteristics of wisdom that set the Wise Virgins apart from the Foolish Virgins.

 As we saw in Part 1, wisdom comes from the Words of Yahuwah’s mouth, as recorded in the written Scriptures.

+In Part 1, we discussed the wisdom of the Wise Virgins as being a daily walk, a ‘way’ or path to walk in.
 We also saw that there is a prerequisite, a necessary requirement that we must meet, if we desire to enter, and walk in, The Way of Wisdom.
-We must have a willingness to change our lifestyle, and to begin to live our lives according to the Scriptures!
+We also looked at the goal for learning about the Biblical characteristics of wisdom.

 And now, we will begin Part 2 of this series.